k-wtamu/CIDM6330/READMEIntro.md

-# CIDM6330
+# Integrated Smart Home, More than Just Security and Fancy Gadgets
+Kristen Brunngraber
 2025SP SOFTWARE ARCH.
 (CIDM-6330-70)

-## Integrated Smart Home, More than Just Security and Fancy Gadgets

 ### A problem for which a designed software system could assist in improving or solving
 As people are getting more used to companies tracking *(and using)* the meta data that is constantly being tracked in virtually every interaction we have, from any purchase with a debit or credit card to the streaming services and social media apps we use, it would be nice to see some additional benefits other than targeted ads.